Professor of Law

 Co-Director, Racial Justice Project

-Penelope Andrews joined New York Law School in January 2019 as Distinguished Visiting Professor of Law and teaches comparative and international law courses.
+Penelope Andrews joined New York Law School in January 2019 and teaches comparative and international law courses.
 She also serves as Co-Director of NYLS’s Racial Justice Project, focusing on international and South African issues.

 Professor Andrews began her teaching career at La Trobe University in Australia, where she taught for eight years, before moving to the City University of New York School of Law, where she taught public international law, gender and law, race and law, comparative law, and torts for 15 years.
 She has also held visiting appointments at law schools across the U.S. and internationally.